mikala773/Build-Your-Own-Cheat-Sheet/README.md

 Welcome to the Challenge Project: Build Your Own Cheat Sheet project, created as part of the Codecademy curriculum for the Full-Stack Engineering Path.

-This project focuses on building a reference cheat cheet to help me build more websited in the future.
+This project focuses on building a reference cheat sheet to help me build more websites in the future.
 This is one of the first websites I created.

 ## Features

 - **Table**: I created a table listing different tags.

-- **Skeumorphic Buttons**: I designed skeumorphic styled buttons.
+- **Skeuomorphic Buttons**: I designed skeuomorphic style buttons.

 - **Background-image** : I set a background image for the entire page.